 Magnet Co also uses a hamburger (with two lines instead of three).
 When users click the icon, a full-screen navigation menu opens on a dark background.

 Developer Same Goddard displays his portfolio projects in a unique menu.
 Each project is listed in large type along with the year of the project.
-When you hover over one of the links, a thumbnail image also appears in the background.
+When you hover your mouse over one of the links, a thumbnail image also appears in the background.

 The website of Martin Building Company includes a hamburger icon to the right side of the screen.
 Clicking on the icon opens a menu that features links to the primary pages of the site.